x-govuk/x-govuk.github.io/app/posts/creating-successful-govuk-tools.md

 ## What's left to build?

-I'm most familiar with the Rails ecosystem for building GOV.UK services and many of the building blocks you'll need for most services are catered for.
+I'm most familiar with the Rails ecosystem for building GOV.UK services and many of the building blocks you'll need already exist.
 You can:

 * render content with [govuk_markdown](https://github.com/DFE-Digital/govuk-markdown)
 * provide accessible autocompletion for fields with [dfe-autocomplete](https://github.com/DFE-Digital/dfe-autocomplete/)